dymium-org/core/README.md

 ## Installation

-`dymiumCore` is not available on CRAN.
-You can install directly from GitHub using `remotes`:
+You can install directly from GitHub using `remotes::install_github` or `devtools::install_github`:

 ``` r
 # install.packages("remotes")
 remotes::install_github("dymium-org/dymiumCore")
 ```

+Note that, `dymiumCore` is not yet on CRAN.

 ## Documentation and Tutorials